ericvanderwal/sensorToolKit-BD/README.md

 This project requires Unity 3D (5.5 or above tested), Behavior Designer and Sensor Tookit from the Unity Asset Store.

+## Instructions

+These actions currently only work with the Trigger Sensor component of the Sensor Toolkit.
+The code can be easily modified to work with other Sensor Tookit components by replacing TriggerSensor with your prefered component in each script.

 ## License

 **(c) Eric Vander Wal, 2018 All rights reserved**